Rabcor/hyprmacro/README.md

 # hyprmacro
 hyprmacro is a shell script that interfaces with `hyprctl` in order to create macros.
 This is a script i made for myself but I figured I might as well share it.
-Thw script is mostly complete with only some minor conveniences missing, feel free to report any issues you encounter.
+The script is mostly complete with only some minor conveniences missing, feel free to report any issues you encounter.

 This script requires hyprland version 0.55+, and it also must be configured with `~/.config/hypr/hyprland.lua` rather than the old `~/.config/hypr/hyprland.conf`.